 Background

-Myokymia is the spontaneous, fine fascicular contractions of muscle without muscular atrophy or weakness.
-Eyelid myokymia typically involves the orbicularis oculi muscle of one of the lower eyelids; occasionally, one of the upper eyelids can be affected.
 In most cases, eyelid myokymia is benign, self-limited, and not associated with any disease.
 Intervention is usually unnecessary.
-Rarely, eyelid myokymia may occur as a precursor of hemifacial spasm, blepharospasm, Meige syndrome, and spastic-paretic facial contracture.
+Rarely, eyelid myokymia may occur as a precursor of hemifacial spasm, blepharospasm, Meige syndrome, spastic-paretic facial contracture, and multiple sclerosis.

 Pathophysiology

-The pathophysiology of typical eyelid myokymia is not well understood.
+Consisting of involuntary fine undulating contractions across the striated muscle, the pathophysiology of eyelid myokymia is not well understood.
+The contractions are nonsynchronous semirhythmic discharges of motor units discharging at a rate of 3-8 Hz.
+The discharges have intervals of 100-200 ms between individual motor bursts.
+The contractions are transient and intermittent.
 The focus of irritation is most likely the nerve fibers within the muscle.
-Pontine dysfunction in the region of the facial nerve nucleus also has been implicated.
+Pontine dysfunction in the region of the facial nerve nucleus also has been suggested.
 Possible precipitating factors include stress, fatigue, and excessive caffeine or alcohol intake.

 Epidemiology